PVoLan/wooden-architecture/Chapter2/index.md

 The way you organize everything to the right from the UseCase on this [picture](./arch.png) - database, business logic, network requests - is a developer's preference.
 In contrast, everything to the left from the UseCase (UI, in fact) - is a user's, or customer's, or designer's preference.

-For example, if you are developing and online shop application, you'd probably design the database scheme with normalized structure and best developers patterns.
+For example, if you are developing an online shop application, you'd probably design the database scheme with normalized structure and best developers patterns.
 You'd put Shop Catalog items in one table, Users into another table, Orders into third table (and this table will probably have some references aka foreign keys to the two above), Order Items into fourth.
 Also you will have a separate storage for current user profile and his display settings.
 Similar story with network - you will use dozens of HTTP API calls, REST or RPC, maybe WebSockets, Protobuf, XML, SOAP, or whatever you like or need to use.
 If your smartphone is connected to a third-party hardware, for example to a bank card payment terminal, you'll have a separate bunch of packages describing the communication process with this terminal.
-As a developer, **you can design you model in the way developer feel the best**.
+As a developer, **you can design you model in the way you (developer) feel the best**.

 In contrast, when we start with UI design, you're not so free. **The UI is designed in the way your user feels the best.** Depending of the business model in your company, understanding of "what is the best for users" can be declared by your project manager, customer, UI designer, marketing department, user reviews, beta-testers or someone else, but almost never by developer's team.
 And this is OK.
 For example, if we are talking about "Order screen" at your shop application, end user may want to see together order information, order items information, names and addresses of users who are involved into this order and payment terminal transaction status.
 All this stuff layout can vary depending on current user settings.
 And, be sure, next week designer will come with a new fresh feature to add to this soup.

 Nobody cares that to show all this information on one screen you have to combine dozens of database tables and, bunch of network requests and a pack of business logic algorithms.
-If your product manager wants to add a new label on the screen, and you're unable to add it just because the information for this label stays in a different database table, your manager never become happy.
+If your product manager wants to add a new label on the screen, and you're unable to add it just because the information for this label stays in a different database table, your manager will never become happy.

 Here is where UseCase comes into force.
-UseCase is the right place to combine the dozens of databases, network requests and business logic units, required for just this particular screen.
+UseCase is the right place to combine the dozens of databases, network requests and business logic units, required for just _this particular screen_.
 Here you adapt your model to your UI.
 Here is a bridge between developer's point of view and user's point of view.

 That's why it is quite important to have a separate UseCase for every screen in your app.
 Even if you see two screens are similar to each other, have a separate UseCase for every screen.
 If you feel that two or more screens have some common functionality, extract this functionality to common Logic object, reused by two or more UseCases, but never share a UseCase between two or more screens.
 Remember, next week your designer will come with a fresh new idea, and these two screens will not stay similar anymore.
 UseCase is your wiggle room for unexpected UI changes.

-#### The border between OS dependent and non-OS dependent code
+#### The border between OS dependent and non-OS dependent code (historical note)

 Historically, Wooden Architecture was born in a Xamarin-based project.

 Xamarin is a crossplatform framework.
-It allows you to write crossplatform applications for iOS, Android, and some other applications, using C# language.
+It allows you to write crossplatform applications for iOS, Android and some other operating systems, using C# language.
 Despite the fact it's base language on C#, Xamarin allows you to access native API - all the calls to native Android SDK for Android apps are proxied to Xamarin, and same thing is true for iOS SDK.
-At the same time, Xamarin has a set of its own APIs developer can use with the same code on both platforms (.NET common API, network calls, file storage access (file input-output streams or SQLite.NET library), etc).
+At the same time, Xamarin has a set of its own APIs.
+Developer can use this APIs within the same code on both platforms (.NET common API, network calls, file storage access (file input-output streams or SQLite.NET library), etc).

 The days we developed our project (finances management app), we had the following strategy: the UI is designed and implemented independently for iOS and Android version.
-Business logic level, uncluding network and SQL database processing we shared between two platforms with a single code.
-Although UI for both OS was quite similar, iOS and Android version had significant differencies: styling details, screen sizes management, navigation behavior, notifications tuning, background operations processing, etc. For example, tab navigation control had tabs on the top for Android app and on the bottom for iOS app.
+Business logic level, uncluding network and SQL database processing was shared between two platforms within a single code.
+Although UI for both platforms was quite similar, iOS and Android version had significant differencies: styling details, screen sizes management, navigation behavior, notifications tuning, background operations processing, etc. For example, tab navigation control had tabs on the top for Android app and on the bottom for iOS app.
 At the same time basic UI content, basic user operations and, of course, finances calculation logic was the same for both platforms: the algorithm to calculate your income should not care about what OS you have on your smartphone.

 So, this is where UseCases were born.
 For every screen we had a separate UI for every platform: Activity for Android and ViewController for iOS.
 At the same time, for every screen we had a shared UseCase, which was responsible to provide a data (pre-calculated financial data) for particular screen.
 UseCase and everything to the right from it was treated as a crossplatform business logic zone.
 Everything to the left from UseCase was treated as OS-dependent code.